progklb/spatial-image-processor/README.md

-# Image RGB to XYZ
+# Spatial Image Processor

-This is an experimental project written in Unity to map each pixel's RGB value to an object's XYZ coordinates.
+An experimental project written in Unity to map each pixel's RGB value to a corresponding XYZ coordinate.

 ### Information